Easy Spanakopita Recipe – Greek Spinach Pie

 • Solution: You can assemble spanakopita in advance and freeze it before baking.
 Bake from frozen for a convenient and fresh snack or appetizer.

-How can I prevent the phyllo Spanakopita from Sticking to the towel?
+How can I prevent the phyllo Spanakopita from sticking to the towel?

 • Possible Issue: If the top layer sticks to the towel while covering the assembled spanakopita, iSpanakopitawhen you remove it.